ee538/final-project-txia0604/README.md

 <p align="center"><img src="Myimg/3-1.png" alt="CalculateShortestPathCodeDiagram" width="500"/></p>

-According to this diagram, the time complexity of this function is O(n * V), which V is a specific number related to the neighbor number of each location.
+According to this diagram, the time complexity of this function is O(n * m), which m is a specific number related to the neighbor number of each location.

 Here is a single process of the process of update the d map. if we start from node 0, and we found that the current distance[n+1] is greater than the sum of distance[n] and the distance between node n and node n+1, we will use the sum of distance[n] and the distance between node n and node n+1 to update the value of distance[n+1].

 <p align="center"><img src="Myimg/3-8.png" alt="SingleUpdateD" width="500"/></p>

 Here is some results of this function.
-Because it is also a case sensitive function, you will get following result if you still using "target" as one of the inputs:
+Because it is also a case-sensitive function, you will get following result if you still using "target" as one of the inputs:

 <p align="center"><img src="Myimg/3-5.png" alt="CalculateShortestPathResult1" width="500"/></p>